ilya-lebedev/vehicles-api/README.md

 # Vehicles API

-This is my project from "Spring Boot Basic" course of "Java Web Developer Nanodegree Program" in Udacity.
+This is my project from "Web Services and APIs" course of "Java Web Developer Nanodegree Program" in Udacity.

 In this project I implemented a Vehicles API using Java and Spring Boot that can communicate with separate location and pricing services.